 Mr. Mohan Ketkar was appointed Company Secretary and Compliance Officer ofthe Companywith effect from July 82016.
 He resigned with effect from January 22017.

 Meetings of the Board

-The Board met at least once in each quarter and 6 (six) meetings of Board were heldduring the year and the maximum time gap between two Board meetings did not exceed thetime limit prescribed under the Companies Act 2013.
+The Board met at least once in each quarter and 8 (eight) meetings of Board were heldduring the year and the maximum time gap between two Board meetings did not exceed thetime limit prescribed under the Companies Act 2013.
 The details have been provided in theCorporate Governance Report.

-Nomination & Remuneration Policy is annexed as Annexure "III" tothis Report.
+Nomination & Remuneration Policy is annexed as Annexure II to this Report.

-Disclosure as required under section 197C of the Companies Act 2013 read with rule 5of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 areAnnexed as Annexure 'IV' to this Report.
+Disclosure as required under section 197(12) ofthe Companies Act 2013 read with Rule 5of The Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 areannexed as Annexure III to this ReportA

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Kiran Desai & Associates Company Secretaries to conduct Secretarial Auditof the Company.
-The Report of the Secretarial Auditor is annexed herewith as
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Kiran Desai & Associates Company Secretaries to conduct Secretarial Auditofthe Company.
+The Report of the Secretarial Auditor is annexed herewith as Annexure IV tothis Report.